Kakise/Blog/README.md

   - Progressive Web App
   - Fully optimized assets (images, css and js)
   - CMS
-  - Notifications (through OneSignal)
   - Beautiful icons

 # How to use this template to make your blog
-**Optional but recommended**
-Create a [OneSignal](https://onesignal.com/) account, make a new Web Browser app, set up everythign then click in your app's Settings and retreive the APP ID and the Rest Api Key from the "Keys&ID" category.

-Click here and create an account using github, it will setup everythong for you.
+Click here and create an account using github, it will setup everything for you.
 If you will use OneSignal, don't forget to put your app's keys.

 [![Button](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/Kakise/Blog)